LynnDrumm/mNES/README.md

 this is a learning experience for me.
 Figuring things out as I go.
 I don't know what I'm doing, please keep that in mind if you read the source.

-only a small handful of opcodes are (probably poorly) emulated so far, don't expect much to run (yet), but feel free to look around and give me feedback ^-^
+only 51 opcodes are (probably poorly) emulated so far, don't expect much to run (yet), but feel free to look around and give me feedback ^-^

 # how to use: